 Prison sentences are managed by the Bureau of Prisons.
 Delaware has five levels of supervision when it comes to prison inmates, in ascending order of severity:

-How to Find Out When an Inmate Will be Released in Delaware
+How To Determine When an Inmate Will be Released (DE)

 VINELink provides an inmate’s release date, but the platform deletes information approximately two weeks after release.
 If someone can’t find an inmate’s data, it would be best to contact the concerned county’s Sheriff.

-Visit Delaware Inmates & Put Money on File
+Visit Delaware Inmates & Put Money on Their Files

 The Howard R. Young Correctional Institute does not allow prisoners to receive money orders.
 Instead, citizens can: